AlgorithmAlchemy/Sample-RequestsParser-Mvidia/README.md

 * **Delete id base** – delete only product IDs
 * **Delete info base (name/price)** – delete only product names and prices
 * **Close program** – exit the program

-## Notes

-* Ensure all required libraries from `requirements.txt` are installed.
-* Make sure your cookies and request headers are correctly configured.